Audience-Solutions/Prebid.js/modules/justIdSystem.md

     }
 });
 ```

+### Prebid Params

+Individual params may be set for the Just ID Submodule.

 ## Parameter Descriptions for the `userSync` Configuration Section
 The below parameters apply only to the Just ID integration.